-For example, let's say the PSU (on 14 January 2018) consents to AISP1 accessing the last three years' of account information (i.e. from 15 January 2015 -14 January 2018) from ASPSP2 with the consent validity lasting until 31 December 2018.
+For example, let's say the PSU (on 14 January 2018) consents to AISP1 accessing the last three years' of account information (i.e. from 15 January 2015 -14 January 2019) from ASPSP2 with the consent validity lasting until 31 December 2018.
 ASPSP2 offers AISP1 three years of account information in the first access request after SCA has been performed.
 If ASPSP2 is applying the Art.
 10 exemption, AISP1 can then continue to access either or both of the account balance and/or the last 90 days' payment transactions without SCA having to be performed again until 14 April 2018.
 However, SCA will have to be performed:

-- · At any time AISP1 requests more than either or both of the account balance and/or 90 days of payment transactions; - AISP1 requests account information after 14 April 2018; or - At any time the PSU carries out any action through a remote channel which may imply a risk of payment fraud or other abuses.
+- · At any time AISP1 requests more than either or both of the account balance and/or 90 days of payment transactions; - AISP1 requests account information after 14 April 2018; or - At any time the ASPSP requests the PSU to do so